miller-28/luminara/README.md

 ## 🚗 Custom Drivers

-Replace the default ofetch driver with your own implementation:
+Replace the default native fetch driver with your own implementation:

 ```js
 import { LuminaraClient } from "luminara";